sentclose/sentc-docs/docs/guide/e2ee/user.md

 ::::

-To check the right verify key of this public key the user can get it:
+To check the right verify-key of this public key, the user can get it:

 :::: tabs#p